 Unfortunately, reporting and client management are often reduced to an afterthought, something we do in the gaps between other "more important" work.
 With clients almost entirely removed from our day-to-day practice, reports can be a client's only regular point of contact with their account manager.
-With most reporting tools focused on creating dense, data-driven dashboards, context and communication often come in second.
+Most current reporting tools focus on creating dense, data-driven dashboards, meaning context and communication often come in second.
 Without guidance, reassurance, and consistent contact, clients can start to feel underwhelmed and unconsidered — not to mention less forgiving when performance takes an unexpected dip.

 As account managers, it's our responsibility to frame things in a way that helps our client achieve their goals, instead of leaving them with a mountain of performance data they're unsure how to interpret.
 Our goal should be to provide the context that connects the dots.
 By considering the client, their needs, their business practices, their familiarity with Google Ads concepts, their technical proficiency, and other factors, we can start to create informative, engaging, and readable reports tailored to their specific characteristics.

 While building Reports, we looked at hundreds of Google Ads reports created by all kinds of managers, as well as their thoughts and processes around monthly reporting.
 Whether working at large agencies with bigger clients, or as freelancers with smaller clients, the following principles consistently lead to better outcomes for managers, and should help you create reports and build processes that improve retention rates and keep clients happy.